mopidy/mopidy/docs/contributing.rst

 #.
 Before spending any time on making a pull request:

-   - If its a bug, :ref:`file an issue <issue-guidelines>`.
+   - If it's a bug, :ref:`file an issue <issue-guidelines>`.

-   - If its an enhancement, discuss it with other Mopidy developers first, either in a GitHub issue, on the discussion forum, or on IRC.
-Making sure your ideas and solutions are aligned with other contributors greatly increase the odds of your pull request being quickly accepted.
+   - If it's an enhancement, discuss it with other Mopidy developers first, either in a GitHub issue, on the discussion forum, or on IRC.
+Making sure your ideas and solutions are aligned with other contributors greatly increases the odds of your pull request being quickly accepted.

 #.
 Create a new branch, based on the ``develop`` branch, for every feature or
    bug fix.
 Keep branches small and on topic, as that makes them far easier to